RESAOLAB program actions

 The Mérieux Foundation is involved in several research programs in Mali:

-- Monitoring the etiology of acute or persistent febrile syndromes with the aim of improving diagnosis, prevention and treatment.
+- Monitoring the etiology of acute or persistent febrile syndromes with the aim of improving diagnosis, prevention and treatment,

 - Evaluating the hepatitis B viral load in blood donors in Bamako,

-- Studying the dynamics and the composition of intestinal microbiota in children in a pediatric setting in Mali, as part of a multi-center study conducted by the GABRIEL network,
+- Studying the dynamics and the composition of intestinal microbiota in children in a pediatric setting in Mali,

 - A research cooperation agreement signed in 2015 by the Mérieux Foundation, the Charles Mérieux Center for Infectious Disease in Mali and the Chinese Academy of Medical Sciences.